Operation Motorman: Preparations

 Operation Motorman was the biggest British military operation since the Suez Crisis of 1956 and the biggest in Ireland since the Irish War of Independence.
 In the days before 31 July, about 4,000 extra troops were brought into Northern Ireland.
 Almost 22,000 soldiers were involved, including 27 infantry and two armoured battalions, aided by 5,300 soldiers from the local Ulster Defence Regiment (UDR).
 Several Centurion AVRE demolition vehicles, derived from the Centurion tank and fitted with bulldozer blades, were used.
 They were the only heavy armoured vehicles to be deployed operationally by the British Army in Northern Ireland during the Troubles.
 The tanks had been transported to Northern Ireland on board the amphibious landing ship HMS Fearless, and were operated with their turrets traversed to the rear and main guns covered by tarpaulins.

 This quick military buildup alerted the Provisional IRA and Official IRA that a major operation was being planned.
 According to local MP Ivan Cooper and others, the IRA left Derry's no-go areas the day before the operation.

 Operation

 The operation began at about 4:00 a.m. on 31 July and lasted for a few hours.
 In "no-go areas" such as Free Derry, sirens were sounded by residents to alert others of the incursion.
 The British Army used bulldozers and Centurion AVREs to break through the barricades before flooding the no-go areas with troops in smaller, lighter armoured vehicles.
-Neither the Provisional IRA or Official IRA attempted to hold their ground.
-Small scale operations were carried out in other places like Lurgan, Armagh, Coalisland and Newry.
+Neither the Provisional IRA nor Official IRA attempted to hold their ground.
+Small-scale operations were carried out in other places like Lurgan, Armagh, Coalisland and Newry.
+RAF Canberra reconnaissance aircraft were employed to search for arms dumps through false colour imaging.

 By the end of the day, Derry and Belfast had been cleared of no-go areas, but the Army remained cautious when operating in staunchly republican districts.
 Casement Park in Andersonstown, the main stadium of the Ulster GAA, was occupied by 19th Regiment Royal Artillery; it was returned in 1973/4.